UNDP-Accelerator-Labs/RnD-Archive/elements/__pages__/Learning questions heuristics.md

 [[type:tools]]

-# Learning Questions Heuristics

-## Image: What does it look like?

-## Reference: Where can we find more information or download materials?

-<a href="https://miro.com/app/board/o9J lMtswgE=/?share link id=529632998584" target=" blank">https://miro.com/app/board/o9J lMtswgE=/?share link id=529632998584</a>

-## Description: What is it? (max 1,500 characters)

-Defining a good learning questions are they key starting point of any R&amp;D learning loop or project.
-These heuristics or criteria will help you refine your questions and make sure they are geared towards generating interesting new insights on a problem or issue.

-## Purpose: Why do we use this method or tool for R&amp;D? (max 1,500 characters)

-To guide our R&amp;D activities

-## Summary: Describe in one sentence, what it is and what it does? (max 120 characters)

-The tool will help you refine your learning questions based on list of heuristics or criteria to formulate good research or learning questions.

-## Instructions: How is it used for R&amp;D?
-What steps to follow?

-Take your initial question, and step by step, consider the following criteria to rewrite your question once and again, until all criteria are met.

-Criteria for Defining Research Questions.

-(1) They should be real questions.

-Things that we (as individuals, as UNDP, as development institutions, as design researchers, as scholars in academia) don’t know the answer to.

-They should worded as questions, i.e. end with a question mark.

-(2) They should be objectively worded

-They should not presume or contain their answer

-(3) They should be interesting—something important is at stake in their answer

-Connected to social, political, environmental problems

-Connected to debates about these issues

-Answers that can be answered yes or now typically are less interesting than questions that should be answered with an explanation.

-(4) They should reflect the stage of research with sufficient specificity

-Descriptive questions versus analytical questions

-Empirical questions versus theoretical questions

-Questions that make you think about a design or solution vs questions that make you think more about a problem or phenomena

-(5) Their scope should reflect the time and financial resources available (100 day cycles).

-Analytical and theoretical questions should signal the categories, variation, and relationships that are under study.

-(6) Good research questions are also ethical questions.
-Is the research question an ethical one?

-## Requirements: What is needed to effectively use it for R&amp;D? (e.g. skills, conditions, inputs, resources)

-Have a question to begin with.

-## Reflections: What to keep in mind when using the tool for R&amp;D purposes?

-Knowledge gap is the starting point of the learning loop

-Good learning questions help feed curiousity

-where do we need to accelerate? where do we urgently need more knowledge?

-There is no perfect learning question (don't spend months on this)

-## Type of tool: If it is a tool, what type of tool is it?

-## Related methods: For which method(s) is this tool used?

-- data collection
-- ethics
-- experimentation
-- exploremaking
-- Solutions Mapping

-##

-##

-## Credit: Who developed the tool or method?

-AccLabPY

-## Recommended resources: Where can we find more information about this method or tool?

-## License: Under what kind of license is this tool or method available?

--  Free or open
-- Freemium
-- Paid

-## In-house: Was this tool developed in-house by an Accelerator Lab?

-## Link to your work that uses this method or tool.

-<a href="https://miro.com/app/board/uXjVNwGUhH8=/?share link id=579012568065" target=" blank">https://miro.com/app/board/uXjVNwGUhH8=/?share link id=579012568065</a>
+# Learning questions heuristics

+## Overview
+Learning Questions Heuristics is a tool used to refine research or learning questions by applying a set of criteria.

+## Purpose
+The purpose of this method is to guide R&D activities and ensure that research questions are well-formulated, objective, and relevant to the problem at hand.

+## How it works
+This tool involves taking an initial question and iteratively refining it based on six criteria: (1) real questions, (2) objectively worded, (3) interesting, (4) reflecting the stage of research with sufficient specificity, (5) scope that reflects available time and financial resources, and (6) ethical considerations.

+## Requirements
+To effectively use this tool, one needs to have a clear question to begin with.
+It is also essential to consider the knowledge gap and the need for accelerating learning in a particular area.

+## Reflections
+It's essential to remember that there is no perfect learning question, and it's crucial not to spend too much time on refining questions.
+Good learning questions help feed curiosity and identify areas where more knowledge is urgently needed.

+## Related methods (if any)
+This tool is related to data collection, ethics, experimentation, exploratory making, and Solutions Mapping.

+## License
+The license for this tool is not specified in the provided notes.

+## Examples
+Examples of using Learning Questions Heuristics can be found on Miro boards, such as [https://miro.com/app/board/uXjVNwGUhH8=/?share link id=579012568065](https://miro.com/app/board/uXjVNwGUhH8=/?share link id=579012568065).